Q: How can I contact my child’s classroom teacher?

 Q:What sports are offered at St. Pius Catholic School?

-A: Our parish Men’s Club sponsors an extensive athletic program for all children of St. Pius X Parish, in grades 5-8.
+A: Our parish St. Pius Athletic Club sponsors an extensive athletic program for all children of St. Pius X Parish, in grades 5-8.
 Instructional Programs (I-League) for Kindergarten to third grade are offered as well.
-Fall sports include soccer, volleyball, cross country and cheerleading.
+Fall sports include soccer, volleyball, cross country, cheerleading and JV football.
 Winter sports include basketball and cheerleading.
 Spring sports include baseball and softball.
 All sports are for girls and boys.

 Q: What other extra-curricular activities are available at St. Pius Catholic School?

-A: The school offers Boy/Girl Scouts, Students Council, Team CYO Sports, Academic Competitions, Martial Arts, Choir, Altar Servers, Safety Patrol and a Running Club.
+A: The school offers Boy/Girl Scouts, Students Council, Team CYO Sports, Academic Competitions, Drama Club, Green Team (re-cycling), Lego Club, Sewing Club, Choir, Altar Servers, Safety Patrol and a Running Club.

 Q: Are special education services offered for St. Pius students?